-The Roberto Clemente Health Clinic, located in rural southwestern Nicaragua, saves lives and takes care of over 12,000 patients per year.
+The Roberto Clemente Health Clinic, located in rural southwestern Nicaragua, saves lives and offers over 30,000 services per year.

 These classes are invaluable to our community members.
 The reality is that while many Nicaraguans have access to land, they do not possess the tools or knowledge necessary to yield crops for their families.
 Thus, land is often left unused and undeveloped.

 Without our continued efforts to support programs like our organic garden, families in Nicaragua would continue in the cycle of poor health and a lack of access to resources.

 Since we started the program:

 · We’ve created 32 organic gardens – including three at other local NGOs and three at local public schools.